faisalrazzak/strategy-mim-devops-cloud/azure/akv-app-service.md

 This technical document outlines the procedure to integrate Azure Key Vault with Venafi’s TPP system using push integration model, and to install certificates to Key Vault & associate with Azure App Service (Custom Domain).

+**NOTE: The Azure Key Vault & Azure App Service must be in the same subscription.**

 ![Integration with App Service](resources/images/30.png)

 \newpage